 Clearly institutions of higher education are a critical part of the State's economic engine.
 They are central to the long-term health and welfare of their communities and essential for the training and development of our future leaders.
 The Regional Economic Councils in New York have acknowledged the role of higher education as economic drivers by including members of academia in their membership.
-We have witnessed this first-hand with UAlbany's College of Nanoscale Science and Engineering, which has been highlighted by President Obama and State leaders as a model of economic development that has created jobs and helped bring other economic activity to the region.
-The College of Nanoscale Science and Engineering has played a significant role in New York State's economic growth.
+We have witnessed this first-hand with UAlbany's College of Nanoscale Science and Engineering.
+It is essential that polices be developed that will help New York State colleges and universities complete for the very best faculty and researcher, who in turn will make New York more competitive in securing critical federal grants.